 Summer Internship Awards

 Harvey Mudd College offers funding—made possible through the generosity of alumni, parents, and foundations—for unpaid or low-paying summer internships.
 The funding awards encourage students to pursue career exploration through summer internships in all career fields.
-The Director for Community Engagement will coordinate the application process for these internships, and the Office of Career Services will assist students in their search as we have access to over 6,000 internships from across the country and the world through the Nationwide Internships Consortium (NIC) database as well as other resources.
+The Office of Community Engagement will coordinate the application process for these internships, and the Office of Career Services can assist students in their search as we have access to over 6,000 internships from across the country and the world through the Nationwide Internships Consortium (NIC) database as well as other resources.

 The funding program was established to support students—outside the classroom in a real-world setting— who are pursuing a personalized experience that directly addresses their individual values and educational goals.
 The internship must offer students training and experiences that enhance the students’ academic learning experience.